DavitMurad/NetZilla/README.md

 ### Demo 🎥
 https://github.com/user-attachments/assets/9a020cc0-8653-4377-a134-fa08171acf1d

+### About 🤌

 Welcome to a project that beautifully blends personal interest with technical growth, a passion project that I believe turned into a solid portfolio piece.

 **NetZilla** is more than just a Netflix-style clone, it’s a vibrant, feature-rich SwiftUI app that showcases my journey through: